yeetzone/docker-dontstarvetogether/docs/examples/world/README.md

 Starts a single server with customized world generation.
-You can pass a custom world generation configuration by setting the `WORLD_OVERRIDES` environment variable.
+You can pass a custom world generation configuration by setting the `LEVELDATA_OVERRIDES` environment variable.